• Art Magazine

 Portrait painting gypsy with a cigarette (1862) by Édouard Manet; One of the earliest visual representations of a smoking woman in art

-His representations of smoking women became an important motive that the changed role of women in the society of the 19th century against mirrors te.
+His depictions of women smoking became an important motif, reflecting the changing role of women in 19th-century society.

 The change in perception: from glamor to criticism